 St. Petersburg was founded by Peter the Great in 1703 during the Great Northern War against Sweden.
 A city was planned to be both a fortress and a modern European city.
 Peter the Great wanted St. Petersburg to become the most beautiful city in Europe.

-Domenico Tresini, a friend of Peter and a famous architect, elaborate the first plan of the city center.
+Domenico Tresini, a friend of Peter and a famous architect, elaborated the first plan of the city center.
 Later famous architects Korobov and Eropkin joined Tresini in development of the general plan of St. Petersburg.
-Tha main ideas of their plan were to create three main avenues meeting at the St. Petersburg Admiralty, direct lines on Basil's Island and panoramic embankments on the Neva River.
+The main ideas of their plan were to create three main avenues meeting at the St. Petersburg Admiralty, direct lines on Basil's Island and panoramic embankments on the Neva River.

 The construction in the city was continued after Peter I as well.
 Famous architects, such as Rastrelli, Kvarengi, Rossi and Monferrand created fascinating ensembles of major city squares and streets.
 Majestic palaces, granite and marble sculptures added to the beauty of the city.

 Nowadays all those streets, avenues and embankments, which were built in the 18th and 19th centuries, form the St. Petersburg Historic Center.

 1. Nevsky Avenue